The World of Travel in 1970

 This is a reprint of an article that appeared in Globetrotting Magazine, Goway's 40th Anniversary edition - Winter 2010.

-Also see "Goway's Early Days" that appeared in the same edition.
+Also, see "Goway's Early Days" which appeared in the same edition.

 Most agencies were financially successful because they had this exclusivity.
 They also belonged to another exclusive ‘group’ that sold tickets for ocean liners.